niemanne/Reaction-wheel/build_log.md

 Three possible design layouts were brainstormed (see `hardware/initial_sketch_7-9.jpg`).
 - The leading candidate is a tripod style balance beam, which provides extra x/y axis support while isolating the z-axis for rotational testing and PID specialization

+### Notes:
+A one-axis design seemed the most reasonable option for the level of expertise currently aquired.
+No issues so far.

 ## 7/10/2025 - intial design
+### Summary
+Initial designs were formulated and compared based on previous research.
+The principles of PID control, vital to reaction wheels, was also explored as a means to begin the software of the system.

 ### What was done:
 - researched principles of PID
 - made a document describing the thought process behind preliminary reaction wheel designs